 Unlike the limited editions of 5cm and Children Chases, these aren’t cuts from the actual film reel so they’re not auctioning as much.
-For reference, the crossing scene in 5cm fetched US$300 whereas in this case, the crater scene where Takaki and Mitsuha finally meet seems to be the priciest so far but still only fetching around 3000 Yen (£21).
+For reference, the crossing scene in 5cm fetched US$300 whereas in this case, the crater scene where Taki and Mitsuha finally meet seems to be the priciest so far but still only fetching around 3000 Yen (£21).
 Full sets going for around 35,000 Yen (£245).

-So, onto the exclusive content for the Collectors Edition.
+Well, not much I can do… Anyway, onto the exclusive content for the Collectors Edition.

 As with previous Shinkai’s works, there are English and Chinese (Simplified) subtitles with the main movie.

 The translations aren’t “engrishy” but there are parts which could have used some notes like fansubs do but we’ll come to that later.